 MSU Rivertrail and Gardens and Greenhouses

-LCC Japanese Garden This is one of Downtown Lansing’s best kept secrets.
-It’s a sweet little spot right in the heart of LCC downtown Campus.
+LCC Japanese Garden is one of Downtown Lansing’s best kept secrets.
+It’s a sweet little spot right in the heart of LCC downtown campus.

-Hunter Park Greenhouse You’ll enjoy workshops, plan starts, and more!
+Hunter Park Greenhouse You’ll enjoy workshops, plant starts and more.

-Try out High Ropes Courses in Howell, MI.
+Try out High Ropes Courses in Howell.
 This is a part of the Howell Nature Center and it’s great for all ages.

-Visit the Brenke Fish Ladder Yes!
+Visit the Brenke Fish Ladder.
+Yes!
 Even in the winter!
 Especially in the winter…it’s really fun to see how the water moves through this structure during the colder months.
-Don’t forget to bundle up and where proper footwear.
+Don’t forget to bundle up and wear proper footwear.